dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/hello-world-sample.md

 # HelloWorld Sample

-The iOS Helloworld sample shows how to create the simplest video streaming label text scanning app with Dynamsoft Label Recognizer iOS SDK.
+The iOS Helloworld sample shows how to create the simplest video streaming text scanning app with Dynamsoft Label Recognizer iOS SDK.

 View the sample: